RazarSaw/RazarSaw/README.md

-- 👋 Hi, I’m @RazarSaw
-- 👀 I’m interested in web development, and object orianted programming
+Been in web development since 2017, and object orianted programming since 2020.
+Fan of DRY, KISS, and self learning.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, C and Python

 <!---
 RazarSaw/RazarSaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.